metsarnele/nele-bank/README.md

 2. **Transaction Verification Failed**
    - Verify the sending bank's prefix matches their registration
    - Check if the sending bank is active in Central Bank

+3. **Database Issues**
+   - Ensure write permissions for the SQLite database directory
+   - Check if the database file path in .env is correct
+   - For fresh start, delete the .sqlite file and restart the application

+4. **Currency Mismatch**
+   - For internal transfers, both accounts must use the same currency
+   - External transfers will be automatically converted at the receiving bank
    - Ensure the JWT signature is valid

 3. **Currency Conversion Failed**